sthogue/Professional-Portfolio/README.md

 I used WAVE - Web Accessability Evaluation Tool [https://wave.webaim.org/] to ensure the contrast between colors meets AAA standards

 Complementary colors were chosen with the help of Adobe color [https://color.adobe.com]

+Starter code was provided by the HTML boilerplate VS Code extension. [https://marketplace.visualstudio.com/items?itemName=Vaisrav.samplext]

+Inspiration was brought on by the EdX in class activities and examples.